Free Twitter Analytics

 Breaking down exactly what the content was will help you understand what type of content is performing the best on Twitter and will allow you to identify ways to replicate this content to increase user engagement even further.

 Next, identify what media tweet performed the best in the current month and determine if it was an image or a video.
-If it was an image, outline the main elements of the image such as if there was text included or faces of staff members.
+If it was an image, outline the main elements of the image, such as if there was text included or faces of staff members.
 If it was a video, outline the type of content that was included as well as the length of the video.
 Once you have identified the key elements of your content, ensure to include this type of content in your next social media campaign.

-For example, if the top media tweet included a 15-second video, experiment with this video length in your future tweets in order to continue to engage your audience.
-It’s important to note that short forms of video content are extremely effective at holding the user’s attention as it communicates your messaging clearly and quickly.
+For example, if the top media tweet included a 15-second video, experiment with this video length in your future tweets to continue to engage your audience.
+It’s important to note that short forms of video content are extremely effective at holding the user’s attention as it communicate your messaging clearly and quickly.
 In this way, this type of content is very sharable amongst Twitter users, and so the more shares you gain through your content, the more impressions you will generate.

 How to Analyse Social Media Channels